 Dr. Sun’s expertise is in the design and synthesis of molecular imaging probes and therapeutic agents for various diseases.
-Funded by NIH, DOD, and CPRIT, his research projects focus on metabolic imaging with radioisotopomers and developing novel biocompatible scaffolds to enable multipresentation of molecular functionalities for detection and intervention of disease states.
+Funded by the National Institutes of Health, the Department of Defense, and the Cancer Prevention and Research Institute of Texas, his investigations focus on metabolic imaging with radioisotopomers and developing novel biocompatible scaffolds to enable multipresentation of molecular functionalities for detection and intervention of disease states.

-Endowed with the Dr. Jack Krohmer Professorship in Radiation Physics, Dr. Sun serves as the Director of the Cyclotron and Radiochemistry Program at UT Southwestern with the mission to make novel and investigational radiotracers available for preclinical, translational, and clinical research with positron emission tomography (PET).
-The goal is to positively impact the patient-care outcome in North Texas through the implementation of cutting-edge hybrid imaging methodologies of PET with magnetic resonance imaging (MRI) in adults and children.
-In addition, Dr. Sun co-directs the Preclinical Nuclear Imaging Laboratory with Dr. Orhan K. Öz in Radiology, which is equipped with state-of-the-art small animal imaging scanners (Siemens Inveon PET/CT Multimodality System and BioScan NanoSPECT/CT Plus System) and analytical instruments for molecular imaging studies in diseased animal models.
+In his role as Director of the Cyclotron and Radiochemistry Program, Dr. Sun focuses on making novel and investigational radiotracers available for preclinical, translational, and clinical research with positron emission tomography (PET).
+His goal is to positively impact the patient-care outcome in North Texas through the implementation of cutting-edge hybrid imaging methodologies of PET with magnetic resonance imaging (MRI) in adults and children.
+In addition, Dr. Sun co-directs the Preclinical Nuclear Imaging Laboratory with Orhan K. Öz, M.D, Ph.D., which is equipped with state-of-the-art small animal imaging scanners (Siemens Inveon PET/CT Multimodality System and BioScan NanoSPECT/CT Plus System) and analytical instruments for molecular imaging studies in diseased animal models.

 - Graduate School